401(k) Audit Requirements

 What will my auditor request?

-There is a lot of information we will need to complete your 401(k) audit.
-Granting us auditor access to your recordkeeper’s website, we can remove the document gathering burden.
+We will need a lot of information to complete your 401(k) audit.
+But by granting us auditor access to your recordkeeper’s website, we can eliminate the document gathering burden.
 We’ll gather the basic plan documents, annual reporting documents, and payroll data so that you can focus on your business instead of the endless back and forth.

-There are three types of eligible participants that need to be included in your number:
+There are three types of account balances that need to be included in your number:

-• Former employees: As employees leave the company, they may or may not remove their account balances from the plan.
-Any employees no longer employed by the company who still have a balance in their account on the first day of the plan year still count as eligible participants.
+- As employees leave the company, they may or may not remove their account balances from the plan.
+Any employees no longer employed by the company who still have a balance in their account on the first day of the plan year still count.

-• Deceased employees: Any deceased employees whose benefits have not been fully received by beneficiaries still count as eligible participants.
+- Deceased employees: Any deceased employees whose benefits have not been fully received by beneficiaries also count.

 Does the auditor need to be in my city?

-No, with current technology an audit can be performed remotely regardless of which city or state your business resides.
+No, thanks to PriceKubecka’s remote technology an audit can be performed remotely regardless of which city or state your business resides.
 This also means that auditors no longer need to come to your office and disrupt your normal business practices.
 We perform audits nationwide.
 It’s a win-win for everyone.

-First, let’s clarify the difference between the three audit types.
+First, let’s clarify the difference between the two audit types.

 In July 2019, the AICPA Auditing Standards Board (ASB) issued a new auditing standard that updates the performance and reporting requirements of ERISA plans.
-As a result, limited-scope audits are now referred to as ERISA section 103(a)(3)(C) audits (or ERISA 103 audit for short.)
+As a result, limited-scope audits are now referred to as ERISA section 103(a)(3)(C) audits.

 An ERISA 103(a)(3)(c) audit (formerly known as a limited scope audit) does not require the auditor to test investment information.
 The custodian holding the assets attests to the accuracy and completeness of this information, eliminating the need for an auditor to test it.

-A full scope audit must be performed if certification cannot be obtained from a qualified institution (bank, trust company, or insurance company).
-If you need assistance in determining whether you will need an ERISA 103(a)(3)(c) audit or full scope audit, please call our office.
+A non-ERISA 103 (a)(3)(c) audit (formerly known as a full scope audit) must be performed if certification cannot be obtained from a qualified institution (bank, trust company, or insurance company).
+If you need assistance in determining whether you will need an ERISA 103(a)(3)(c) audit or non-ERISA 103 (a)(3)(c) audit, please CONTACT US.

 What is the deadline for the audit?